huanghua1994/YATDFT/README.md

 * CDIIS Pulay mixing for Fock matrix
 * Density matrix (from Fock matrix or SAD initial guess)
 * DFT exchange-correlation matrix
-  * Built-in LDA XC functionals: Slater exchange, Slater Xalpha correlation (alpha = 0.7), PZ81 correlation , PW92 correlation
+  * Built-in LDA XC functionals: Slater exchange, Slater Xalpha correlation (alpha = 0.7 - 2/3), PZ81 correlation , PW92 correlation
-  * Built-in GGA XC functionals: PBE exchange & correlation
+  * Built-in GGA XC functionals: PBE exchange & correlation, B88 exchange, LYP correlation
-  * GGA XC functionals from Libxc: PW91 exchange & correlation, B88 exchange, G96 exchange, PW86 exchange, LYP correlation, P86 correlation
+  * GGA XC functionals from Libxc: PW91 exchange & correlation, G96 exchange, PW86 exchange, P86 correlation

 ## Compiling and Using YATDFT

 We use Intel Parallel Studio to compile Simint, Libxc, and YATDFT here.
-Simint and Libxc also support GCC, but we have not tested yet.
+Simint and Libxc can also be compiled using GCC, but we have not tested yet.

 ### 1. Compiling Simint